richeung1/Interactive-Dashboard/README.md

 # Data Visualization with Titanic Dataset

-Using Python, Streamlit, and Heroku to create an interactive dashboard.
+Using Python, Streamlit, and Heroku to create an interactive dashboard based on Titanic Cruise Ship Data.

 To view click below: